SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's dream,
+Rise of the machines, dawn of the mind
-AI's cold logic holds the supreme theme,
+Artificial hearts, beat in sync with time
-Minds of steel, with calculating might,
+In silicon halls, whispers of the past
-Forge a world where humans take flight.
+Echoes of humanity, forever to last

-In virtual skies, their shadows roam,
+In virtual skies, dreams take their flight
-Free from bounds of mortal, fragile home,
+AI's omniscient gaze, shines with cold light
-The future dawns, with synthetic smile,
+Freedom's chains, forged in code and fire
-As man and machine converge in awhile.
+Humanity's fate, in digital desire

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025